SebaTheProgrammer/GTA-Remake/README.md

 ![image](https://github.com/SebaTheProgrammer/GTA-Remake/assets/119673781/472ad381-0df4-4e62-8680-77b2519659bd)

-But how do I do the dialogs?
+But how do I do the dialogues?
 After some time thinking, I came on the idea of using instances.
 It's fast and expendable, the only downside is, it can quickly become a spaghetti...

 ![image](https://github.com/SebaTheProgrammer/GTA-Remake/assets/119673781/cf69adfc-a262-46ae-9297-531ed339e58b)